web3gamesofficial/web3games-chain-document/src/pages/docs/web3games-launchpad.md

 ## Description

-CLI tool to work with Web3Games chain
+to work with Web3Games chain